The Bee Kingdom sticker, Cairo ca.1930.

-I'm excited to be giving a paper about the Abushady Archive in December at the University of Edinburgh.
-The paper is called "Pollen" and the conference will be held at The Centre for the Advanced Study of the Arab World (CASAW):
+I'll be giving a talk about Pollen, my strategy for dealing with the Abushady Archive, at the University of Edinburgh in early December.
+The workshop, Cultures of Diversity: Arts and Cultural Life in Arab Societies before Independence, will be held at The Centre for the Advanced Study of the Arab World (CASAW):

 The Centre for the Advanced Study of the Arab World (CASAW) and Islamic and Middle Eastern Studies (IMES) at the University of Edinburgh invites proposals for a workshop titled ‘Cultures of Diversity: Arts and Cultural Life in Arab Societies before Independence’ to be held at the University of Edinburgh on 3-4 December 2015.

 Funded by a CASAW research grant, this workshop will focus on the diverse sources of artistic and cultural practice in the modern Arab world by examining the interplay between diverse local traditions and non-indigenous elements during the formative late colonial period.
 In interrogating the social, economic and intellectual connections operating between these different cultural sites across wider Middle Eastern society and beyond, it seeks to explore the vibrant dynamics of the cultural world that existed before the changing political terrain of independence saw more narrow definitions of national culture emerge.
 Conceived to highlight the diverse roots of modern Arab cultural practice, it will also serve as a basis for a critique of the notion of national culture.